 The hero is a split screen: grounded (controlled context, verification) versus hallucination (guessing what sounds right).
-The subtitle is the whole lesson: AI predicts words; it does not verify truth.
-Hallucination is not a bug you eliminate with a premium tier — it is the default behavior of generative text without a system around it.
+The lesson in one line: AI predicts words; it does not verify truth.
+Hallucination is not a bug you eliminate with a premium tier — it is default behavior without a system around the model.

 Grounded is a design choice